android/architecture-components-samples/PagingWithNetworkSample/README.md

 set up a Repository that will directly page in from the network and will use the `key` from the previous item to find the request parameters for the next page.

-[ItemKeyedSubredditDataSource][5]: The data source that uses the `key` in items (`name` in Reddit API) to find the next page.
-It extends from the `ItemKeyedDataSource` class in the Paging Library.
+[ItemKeyedSubredditPagingSource][5]: The data source that uses the `key` in items (`name` in Reddit API) to find the next page.
+It extends from the `PagingSource` class in the Paging Library.

 ## Paging Using Next Tokens From The Previous Query
 This sample, implemented in the [InMemoryByPageKeyRepository][6] class, demonstrates how to utilize the `before` and `after` keys in the response to discover the next page.
-(This is the intended use of the Reddit API but this sample still provides [ItemKeyedSubredditDataSource][5] to serve as an example if the backend does not provide before/after links)
+(This is the intended use of the Reddit API but this sample still provides [ItemKeyedSubredditPagingSource][5] to serve as an example if the backend does not provide before/after links)

-[PageKeyedSubredditDataSource][7]: The data source that uses the `after` and `before` fields in the API request response.
-It extends from the `PageKeyedDataSource` class in the Paging Library.
+[PageKeyedSubredditPagingSource][7]: The data source that uses the `after` and `before` fields in the API request response.
+It extends from the `PagingSource` class in the Paging Library.

 ### Libraries